-Cervical instability also called cervical instability of the cervical spine (CICS), is a health condition in which ligaments of the upper cervical spine (as opposed to the low back pain in sacroiliac joint pain) become loose and may lead to symptoms of pain, dizziness, vertigo, tinnitus, brain fog and in severe cases nerve damage.
+Cervical instability, also called cervical instability of the cervical spine (CICS), is a health condition in which ligaments of the upper cervical spine (as opposed to the low back in sacroiliac joint pain) become loose and may lead to symptoms of pain, dizziness, vertigo, tinnitus, brain fog and in severe cases nerve damage.
 There are many more symptoms associated with cervical instability but these are the most common.

 What Causes Cervical Instability?

-There are assortments of possible risk factors and causes of cervical instability.
-The most prevalent ones are as follows. :
+There are several possible risk factors and causes of cervical instability:

-- Trauma: Any traumatic event, such as a road traffic accident, blow, or a similar impactful experience, may injure the cervical spine, disturb the ligaments, leading to cervical instability chronically.
+- Trauma: Any traumatic event, such as a road traffic accident, blow, or a similar impactful incident, may injure the cervical spine and sprain the ligaments, leading to chronic cervical instability.

-- Micro injuries: Repeated overuse leads to micro-injuries in the ligaments and surrounding structures of the cervical spine, leading to laxity of the cervical ligaments.
+- Repetitive injuries: Repeated overuse leads to micro-tears in the ligaments and surrounding structures of the cervical spine, leading to laxity of the cervical ligaments.

 - Genetic disorder: People with certain syndromes such as Down Syndrome, and Ehlers-Danlos, frequently experience cervical instability as a symptom.